 Week 8: Caesar to Augustus: Image and Empire

 - Scullard (2007), pp. 154-187.

-- J. Pollini, “Man or god: divine assimilation and imitation in the Late Republic and Early Principate”, in K.A.
-Raaflaub and M. Toher (eds.), Between Republic and Empire.
-Interpretations of Augustus and His Principate (Berkeley and London, 1990), pp. 334-357.
+- J. Pollini, ‘Man or god: divine assimilation and imitation in the Late Republic and Early Principate’, in K.A.
+Raaflaub and M. Toher (eds.), Between Republic and Empire: Interpretations of Augustus and His Principate (Berkeley/London, 1990), pp. 334-357.

 - Scullard (2007), pp. 188-242.

-Week 11: RES GESTAE DIVI AUGUSTI… Augustus, one more time!
-Sorry!
+Week 11: RES GESTAE DIVI AUGUSTI… Augustus, part three

 - Scullard (2007), 243-287.

 - Alison E. Cooley, Res gestae divi Augusti.
 Text, Translation, and Commentary (Cambridge, 2009), pp. 58-101.